Dunduff Castle: Castle ruins

 Groome refers to the ruin in 1903 as a baronial fortalice.

 Abandonment

 In 1696 the castle was recorded as being nearly finished.
-Smith sees it as having been left unfinished.Dougal, Page 88 The cartographers show a Dunduff Castle as entire from Pont's maps (1560–1614) until the advent of Armstrong's map of 1775, which marks Dunduff as a ruin.
+Smith sees it as having been left unfinished.
+The cartographers show a Dunduff Castle as entire from Pont's maps (1560–1614) until the advent of Armstrong's map of 1775, which marks Dunduff as a ruin.

 There is therefore some considerable doubt that Dunduff Castle was ever completed.
 Abercrummie in A Description of Carrict lists Dunduff among the houses of the Gentry in Carrick as "a house on the coast never finished".